 Security awareness should be more than a compliance exercise.
-Your aim should be to change your organization's security culture and the behavior of employees.
+Your aim should be to change your organisation's security culture and the behaviour of employees.
 Building awareness is about building a culture.

-The more people you have thinking about cybersecurity, the more vigilant your organization.
-To do that, continue to encourage workers beyond the IT staff to think about cybersecurity-to ponder not only the technical challenges but the business and process challenges too.
-Each set of participants needs to know what the organization expects of them, what's at risk, and what they need to be doing.
+The more people you have thinking about cybersecurity, the more vigilant your organisation.
+To do that, continue to encourage workers beyond the IT staff to think about cybersecurity - to ponder not only the technical challenges but the business and process challenges too.
+Each set of participants needs to know what the organisation expects of them, what's at risk, and what they need to be doing.

-It's also important to make workers in your organization aware that cyber threats are not just an IT problem.

-They're a people problem-a business problem- and internal and external system users ultimately are accountable for overall security.
+It's also important to make workers in your organisation aware that cyber threats are not just an IT problem.
+They're a people problem - a business problem - and internal and external system users ultimately are accountable for overall security.
 Communicating that point might pose a challenge, especially if employees view new security measures as a hindrance or an inconvenience.
-So organization leaders should develop training/awareness programs and make a sincere effort to explain security challenges and rules in language that users can understand.
+So organisation leaders should develop training/awareness programs and make a sincere effort to explain security challenges and rules in language that users can understand.

-Moreover, they should ensure that the various components of leadership-IT leadership or other business leadership areas-are aware of the cybersecurity activities and messages for which they're responsible.
-And leadership must set a "tone at the top" when it comes to security awareness.
+Moreover, they should build confidence that the various components of leadership - IT leadership or other business leadership areas - are aware of the cybersecurity activities and messages for which they're responsible.
+Leadership must set a "tone at the top" when it comes to security awareness.

 Workers also need to be made aware of specific threats and their potential consequences.
-For example, workers should be on guard for "spear-phishing" campaigns, in which a hacker leverages personal or customized information to target an individual user (via an e-mail message with bogus corporate links, for example) and then ultimately infiltrate or infect the larger organization.
-For example, a fake "internal revenue report" e-mail attachment sent to members of a sales team can harbor malware that could infect an organization's network.
+For example, workers should be on guard for "spear-phishing" campaigns, in which a hacker leverages personal or customised information to target an individual user (via an e-mail message with bogus corporate links, for example) and then ultimately infiltrates or infects the larger organisation.

-Thinking about awareness in a more interactive, ongoing manner can help organizations engage workers and partners and make the threats seem more imminent and to make each employee's role seem more vital for securing the organization.
+For example, a fake "internal revenue report" e-mail attachment sent to members of a sales team can harbor malware that could infect an organisation's network.
+Thinking about awareness in a more interactive, ongoing manner can help organisations engage workers and partners.
+It can make the threats seem more imminent and make each employee's role seem more vital for securing the organisation.

-- Consider the elements and activities required to build a multilayered defense. - Strive to neutralize structured cyber threats by disrupting their attack life cycle (i.e., employ a "kill chain" model). - Make sure employees and partners know tha security measures are instrumental for your entire organization. - Explain security challenges and rules in language that users can understand. - Think about awareness in a more interactive, ongoing manner to engage workers and partners and to make threats
+- Make sure employees and partners know that security measures are instrumental for your entire organisation - Explain security challenges and rules in language that users can understand. - Think about awareness in a more interactive, on-going manner to engage workers and partners and to make threats seem more concrete.

-Even though you know what your organization's critical assets are, that doesn't make you secure.
-While the news is filled with accounts of cyber-attacks that target unknown system weaknesses, most attacks exploit well-known system weaknesses.
+Even though you know what your organisation's critical assets are, that doesn't make you secure.
+While the news is filled with accounts of cyberattacks that target unknown system weaknesses, most attacks exploit well-known system weaknesses.

-The issue is straightforward: known vulnerabilities-vulnerabilities that are known to hackers and known to the organizations they target.
-The ultimate solution also can be straightforward: a comprehensive patch-management program that focuses on crown jewels and critical assets.
+The issue is straightforward: known vulnerabilities - vulnerabilities that are known to hackers and known to the organisations they target.
+The ultimate solution also can be straightforward: a targeted patch-management programme that focuses on crown jewels and critical assets.

-Organizations should seek to move from a compliance-based approach to a risk-based approach.
-They should resist the urge to follow the easy route of performing ad-hoc patching and leaning too heavily on "Tuesday patching," in which they rely on a regular weekly patching update from a single major software vendor and just assume they've done a good job of patching their holes.
+Organisations should seek to move from a compliance based approach to a risk-based approach.
+They should resist the urge to follow the easy route of performing ad-hoc patching and leaning too heavily on "Super Tuesday patching," in which they rely on a regular weekly patching update from a single major software vendor and just assume they've done a good job of patching their holes.
 When it comes to attacks, hackers are expanding their scope.
-Organizations should expand their scope, too.
+Organisations should expand their scope too.